What is the UK live music census?

 The UK Live Music Census uses two methods.
 The first is the national online surveys which are for audiences, musicians, venues and promoters and are open until 31st May.
 We need people across the UK to fill these in so that we can build a national picture of live music activity.
 A key element of our data gathering will be these larger surveys so we sincerely hope that as many venues, promoters, and audiences and musicians as possible across the UK fill in the surveys.

-The second method is the snapshot censuses, which will give us rich data about particular cities, including Glasgow, Newcastle, Oxford (all covered by our core funding), Brighton, Leeds, and Southampton.
-Our affiliates at the British and Irish of Modern Music Institute (BIMM) in Brighton, Leeds Beckett University and Southampton Solent University will be running Censuses in those cities.
-These snapshot censuses were organised by universities and researchers based in each of these cities which demonstrated capacity to organise the volunteers needed to carry out research on the snapshot census date of 9th March 2017.
+The second method is the snapshot censuses, which will give us rich data about particular cities, including Glasgow, Newcastle, Oxford (all covered by our core funding), Brighton, Leeds, Liverpool and Southampton.
+Our affiliates at the British and Irish of Modern Music Institute (BIMM) in Brighton, Leeds Beckett University, University of Liverpool/Liverpool Institute of Performing Arts/Liverpool John Moores University and Southampton Solent University will be running Censuses in those cities.
+These snapshot censuses were organised by universities and researchers based in each of these cities which demonstrated capacity to organise the volunteers needed to carry out research on the snapshot census date of 9th March 2017 (Liverpool’s Census is on 1st June 2017).

 What do we hope to achieve?